Python Logo

 Python Logo History

-The name of the Python programming language, oddly enough, has absolutely nothing to do with the representative of the reptile world.
+Oddly enough, the name of the Python programming language has absolutely nothing to do with the representative of the reptile world.
 It is based on a television comedy show that appeared in the UK in the 1970s.
 Guido van Rossum was a fan of Monty Python’s Flying Circus sketch series, so he named his development after the Monty Python comic group that created it.
 Moreover, the TV show had a definite connection with the world of computer technology.

-But few people know the transmission, so it was decided to link the programming language with snake.
-As a result, two python heads appeared on the pictogram, although until 2006, another logo was used – a text one consisting of perforated letters with black shadows.
-Perforation indicated that it was a computer product since, at the dawn of the digital era, some computers produced information in the form of such a perforated tape.
+However, few people know the transmission, so it was decided to link the programming language with a snake.
+As a result, two python heads appeared on the pictogram, although until 2006, another logo was used – a text consisting of perforated letters with black shadows.
+Perforation indicated that it was a computer product since some computers produced information as perforated tape at the dawn of the digital era.
 Black shadows on the bottom and right sides have been added to make the lettering more voluminous and easy to read.

 What is Python?